 - The temperature gradient between the bore and the rim of the disc, in combination with the coefficient of thermal expansion, produces a thermal stress.

 - The torque load, which produces shear stresses in the body of the disc.
-This occurs either by steady-state torque transmission from turbine to compressor or by the inertia loading creation as the machine speeds up or slows down.
+This occurs either by steady-state torque transmission from the turbine to compressor or by the inertia loading creation as the machine speeds up or slows down.

 - The bending loads, which act on the disc due to the pressure difference across the stage or due to the gas bending loads on the blades.

-- It must have high melting point.
+- It must have a high melting point.

 - It should be resistant to oxidation.

-- It must have high temperature strength and microstructure stability.
+- It must have high-temperature strength and microstructure stability.